Ekaterina Alexandrova: 2020: First WTA Tour title, Fed Cup debut

-2021: Olympics debut, BJK Cup champion, biggest career final at home
+2021: Olympics debut, BJK Cup champion

 Alexandrova started her season at the first edition of the Abu Dhabi Open.
 Seeded 17th, she lost in the third round to second seed Elina Svitolina.
 Seeded ninth at the first edition of the Gippsland Trophy, she upset top seed Simona Halep in her quarterfinal match after defeating French Open champion Iga Świątek.
 She was defeated in the semifinal by Kaia Kanepi.
 Seeded 29th at the Australian Open, she lost in the third round to top seed Ashleigh Barty.

 As the top seed in Lyon, Alexandrova was defeated in the first round by qualifier and eventual champion, Clara Tauson.
 At the Dubai Championships, she lost in a three-set first round battle to Coco Gauff after saving multiple match points and having match points of her own.
-Competing as the top seed at the St. Petersburg Ladies Trophy, she reached the quarterfinals where she was defeated by compatriot and eventual finalist, Margarita Gasparyan.
+Competing as the top seed at the St. Petersburg Ladies' Trophy, she reached the quarterfinals where she was defeated by compatriot and eventual finalist, Margarita Gasparyan.
 Seeded 30th in Miami, she lost in the third round to fifth seed Elina Svitolina.

-At the Porsche Tennis Grand Prix, Alexandrova made it to the quarterfinals in a WTA clay tournament for the first time in her career where she was defeated by second seed Simona Halep.
+At the Porsche Tennis Grand Prix, Alexandrova made it to the quarterfinals in a WTA Tour clay tournament for the first time in her career where she was defeated by second seed Simona Halep.
 In Madrid, she lost in the first round to 12th seed Victoria Azarenka.
 At the Italian Open, she was defeated in the third round by Jessica Pegula.
 Seeded third at the Internationaux de Strasbourg, she reached the quarterfinals where she lost to fifth seed and eventual champion, Barbora Krejčíková.
 Seeded 32nd at the French Open, she beat seven-time Grand Slam champion Venus Williams in the first round.
 She was defeated in the second round by eventual champion Krejčíková.